/

 Advertisement

-David: In 2003, I defended a man named Michael Peterson in North Carolina who was accused of murdering his wife, Kathleen Peterson, in 2001.
+David Rudolf: In 2003, I defended a man named Michael Peterson in North Carolina who was accused of murdering his wife, Kathleen Peterson, in 2001.
 The case was the subject of a documentary series, The Staircase, which became a worldwide phenomenon when it premiered on Netflix in 2018.
-The Peterson case and the documentary both had huge impacts on me as a lawyer and as a private citizen—but in very different ways.
-After a lengthy trial that lasted about three months, Peterson was convicted of murder.
-I was devastated.
-The outcome was completely unexpected.

 Advertisement

-Over the past few years, I’ve found that the culture in the United States has become such that you can’t even have a conversation with someone whose views differ from your own.
-As a reporter, it was distressing to see the focus shift from high-quality storytelling and journalism to whatever would catch people’s attention—hyperbole, hosts yelling at each other and at their guests.
-There has been a total breakdown in communication between people who hold opposing views.
-I’m used to being friends with people who have different economic and political viewpoints, but we started steering away from talking about politics at dinner to maintain friendly relations with people.
+Pfeiffer: During Trump’s first term, it was distressing to see the focus shift from high-quality storytelling and journalism to whatever would catch people’s attention—hyperbole, hosts yelling at each other and at their guests.
+The culture in the US became such that you couldn’t have a conversation with someone whose views differed from your own.
+I’m used to having friends with different economic and political viewpoints, but we started steering away from talking about those things at dinner to maintain friendly relations with people.

-Sonya: It was against this backdrop, last summer, that we started talking about the best way to raise our daughter.
-Our goal has always been to raise a child who has a sense of global citizenship—someone who makes the world a better place for others.
-We wanted her to have a sense not only of personal responsibility, but responsibility to other people.
-That message was not being reflected in the U.S., so we thought, “Let’s see what other opportunities are out there.”
-We started putting feelers out in the summer of 2020.
+Pfeiffer: In the summer of 2020, we started talking about the best way to raise our daughter, Zayne, who is now 14.
+We want her to have a sense of global citizenship—to be someone who makes the world a better place for others.
+We want her to have a sense not only of personal responsibility but of responsibility to other people.
+That was not at all the culture in the US, so we started putting out feelers.
 Opportunities began popping up—including co-teaching trial advocacy at the University of Toronto.

-David: It all happened pretty organically.
-In the fall of 2020, we connected with a law firm here, Brauti Thorning LLP, that was interested in working with us.
-The people who run the firm know the woman who runs the trial advocacy program at the University of Toronto.
-Sonya and I have done a lot of teaching together over the years and wanted to teach a joint course, and the program offered us the opportunity.
-We’d been to Toronto once before, for 36 hours.
-I had a speaking engagement and Sonya came along for the trip.
-We didn’t have time to do or see much, but my idea of Toronto was shaped by its reputation and the positive things we heard from friends who live here.
+Rudolf: We connected with the Toronto law firm Brauti Thorning, which was interested in working with us.
+They knew the woman who runs the trial advocacy program at U of T. Sonya and I have done a lot of teaching together over the years and wanted to teach a joint course, and the program offered us the opportunity.

 Advertisement